robotframework/robotframework/atest/README.txt

 well-written test cases.
 This is mainly due to us learning how to write good test cases with Robot Framework while developing it, and so far there has not been time for refactoring them.
-With better tools refactorig is getting easier and hopefully we can do something for these tests in the future.
+With better tools refactoring is getting easier and hopefully we can do something for these tests in the future.
 The first step would be reorganizing the structure of 'robot' and 'testdata' folders.
 Their current structure follows Robot Framework's old internal module structure and it is far